 Before you can log in to the LSM web interface, complete the initial hardware installation and setup, and connect the appliance to the network.
-For instructions on installation and setup, see the Installing your security device card that shipped with your device.
+For instructions on installation and setup, see the detailed installation instructions for your product on the TMC at <https://tmc.tippingpoint.com>.